dojo/docs/dojox/app/View.rst

 :since: V1.7 (``dojox/app/view``)

 ``dojox/app/View`` module provides the default View for ``dojox/app``.
-It supports the view defintion logic and lifecycle from ``dojox/app/ViewBase`` as well as a template rendering engine to load the view UI as a template and the ability to provide an internationalisation module for the view.
+It supports the view definition logic and lifecycle (aka View controller) from ``dojox/app/ViewBase`` as well as a template rendering engine to load the view UI as a template and the ability to provide an internationalisation module for the view.
 For those who want to build their own views based on alternate templating system, or without a templating system they should directly extend ``dojox/app/ViewBase``.

 Each View can have one parent view and optionally several children views.
 It provides a templated container to host the DOM nodes for the children views.
 Its purpose is to allow the layout of the view to be provided